Music Director Finalist

 and Guest Conductor, The Outer Edge of Youth, March 2, 2024 >

 Dr. Emily Isaacson is known for forging a magnetic rapport with audiences and musicians alike.
 Considered a leader in arts entrepreneurship, she is Artist of the Year by the Maine Arts Commission, one of the 50 Mainers Leading the State by Maine Magazine, and the 2018 face of Women’s Work edition by Maine Women Magazine.

-She is founder and artistic director of Classical Uprising, a performing arts collective that believes classical music must rise up, challenge current norms, and re-envision where, how, and for whom we are making music.
-Classical Uprising serves over 6,000 musicians and music-lovers through its programs Oratorio Chorale, a symphonic chorus and professional orchestra, Portland Bach Experience, an immersive music festival, and Horizon Voices, a youth choral program for singers K-12.
+Isaacson is the founder and artistic director of Classical Uprising, a performing arts company that believes classical music must rise up, challenge current norms, and re-envision where, how, and for whom we are making music.
+With over 50 concerts and events year-round, Classical Uprising serves over 6,000 musicians and music lovers through its programs:

 - Oratorio Chorale: symphonic chorus presenting five programs (16 concerts) a year

 - Portland Bach Experience, a series of immersive classical music festivals

 - Horizon Voices: four ensembles for grades k-12 developing the next generation of creative citizens